 And that’s what led me to the Pepperoni White Pizza Skillet recipe which has now found a permanent spot in my menu rotation.
 It’s just that good!

-It has the creamy goodness of Campbell’s Condensed Cream of Mushroom Soup, the warmth of melted cheese and a whole lot of flavor from everything else.
+It has the creamy goodness of cream of mushroom soup, the warmth of melted cheese and a whole lot of flavor from everything else.

 - 1 Tbsp olive oil

-- 10 oz can premium chunk white meat chicken (2 cups shredded cooked chicken)
+- 10 oz can premium chunk white meat chicken or 2 cups shredded cooked chicken

-- 1 pkg (16 oz) rotini pasta, cooked and drained
+- 16 oz rotini pasta cooked and drained

 - Reserve 14 slices pepperoni.
 Coarsely chop the remaining pepperoni.